prakashgithubnew/CoreJava/CoreJavaPractise/Synchronization/readme.md

 Thread can communicate themself via wait(), notify() and notifyall() method. refer [TestThread.java]() file for using wait , notify and notifyall method.

-wait, notify and notifyall exist in Object Class.
+wait, notify and notifyAll exist in Object Class.

 **difference between thread start and run method**
 --------------------------------------------------
-start method is unpredicatable whcih thread will be given chnace to execute but when you call run method direct its synchronous method.
+start method is unpredicatable which thread will be given chance to execute but when you call run method direct its synchronous method.